 The Chihuahua/Pug mix better known as the Chug is a delightful little dog with a friendly personality.
 They love people but usually have a stronger bond with one family member.
 This breed doesn’t require a lot of exercises, so they’re ideal for older owners who want an adorable companion.

 The Corhuahua is a cross of a Chihuahua and a Welsh Corgi.
 Corhuahuas are beautiful, intelligent, and have high energy levels.
 They need a lot of stimulation to keep from getting into mischief.
-Daily walks, playtime in the yard, or trips to the dog park keep these dogs happy.
+Daily walks, playtime in the yard with a wireless dog fence, or trips to the dog park keep these dogs happy.
 They have the coat of the Corgi, so it may need to be brushed a little more frequently than some Chihuahua mixed breeds.

 A Bullhuahua is a cross between a Chihuahua and a French Bulldog, one of the friendliest breeds.
 Bullhuahuas typically have a stocky build, broad chest, and a body that’s muscular.
 The head of this breed is usually more prominent in proportion to its body.
 The eyes are dark.
 They have ears that are big and a muzzle that’s broad and short.
 Bullhuahuas are wonderful family companions.
 They get along well with children and other pets and love hanging out with their owners.
 Although Bullhuahuas is s small breed, they’re quite active and need a moderate amount of exercise.
 Bullhuahuas may show their independent streak occasionally, but they are loving and affectionate.